wdavidw/phyla/kafka/client/check.coffee.md

 ## SSL Protocol

 Check Message by writing to a test topic on the SSL channel.
-Trustore location and password given to line command because if executed before producer install '/etc/kafka/conf/producer.properties' might be empty.
+Truststore location and password given to line command because if executed before producer install '/etc/kafka/conf/producer.properties' might be empty.

       @call